polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 ### Warning!!

-The above construct, allows anyone to evaluate any piece of Hyperlambda on your server, which of course is an extremely dangerous security risk, effectively opening up your server entirely for any arbitrary piece of code anyone wants to evaluate on it.
+The above construct, allows anyone to evaluate any piece of Hyperlambda on your server, which of course is an extremely dangerous security issue, effectively opening up your server entirely for any arbitrary piece of code anyone wants to evaluate on it.

-If you combine the above construct, with the PGP cryptography from the [p5.mime](/plugins/extras/p5.mime/) project, you can require that the client invoking your web service is trusted, by only allowing requests from a list of pre-declared trustees, and requiring them to cryptographically sign their MIME messages in a PGP MIME multipart message.
+If you combine the above construct, with the PGP cryptography from the [p5.mime](/plugins/extras/p5.mime/) project, you can require that the client invoking your web service is trusted, by only allowing requests from a list of pre-declared trustees, and require clients to cryptographically sign their MIME messages in a PGP MIME multipart message.
 Still, you would need to be 100% confident in that the client's private PGP key has not somehow been compromised, and that you can trust the client supplying the Hyperlambda.

-There are ways to further refine this, and increase the security, by requiring the client to only supply a sub-set of Active Events, through using e.g. the *[eval-whitelist]* Active Event when evaluating the incoming and returned lambda.
-Please see the *[eval-whitelist]* Active Event for details about this.
-You can find the *[eval-whitelist]* event in the [p5.lambda](/plugins/p5.lambda) project.
+There are ways to further refine this, and increase the security, by requiring the client to only supply a sub-set of Active Events, through using e.g. the **[eval-whitelist]** Active Event from p5.lambda, when evaluating the incoming and returned lambda.
+Please see the **[eval-whitelist]** Active Event for details about this.
+You can find the **[eval-whitelist]** event in the [p5.lambda](/plugins/p5.lambda) project.

-If you setup such a web service end-point correctly, at least in theory, your web service should be 100% safe from intrusion and malicious code.
+If you setup such a web service end-point correctly, at least in theory, your web service should be 100% safe from intrusion and malicious code - Yet still, you would have a lambda web service, allowing the client to supply the code to evaluate for you.